Maru Colbert

 This year's list includes The Boutique 4 Good; The Innocent Convicts; Liberia Labs-Teaching & Research Project; Oxfemwa; The NAACP; Annie Cannons-MIT Solve; BAMIT; Minds Matter Boston; Maranyundo Girls School (Rwanda); NSBE-Region I-Boston [including Ghana]; The Empowerment Series/Social Justice Circle for Engaged Activism; (Charity Marathons) Leukemia & Lymphoma Society, American Cancer Society/Dana Farber, American Heart Association, American Diabetes Association and The March of Dimes; Her'tazhe Productions, MASS Poetry and True Story Theater.

-I give back as I move forward since realize...it's a blessing to BE.
-A funding page "The Cause Project" and my "10950" blog site will be public soon!
+I give back as I move forward since I realize...it's a blessing to BE.

-During the Fall of 2020 I was a participant in the TC2 PlayLab's (virtual) Fall Showcase.
-To view the entire show's social justice selections, click on the YouTube shown below.
-To see the monologue I performed, featuring a grandmother to granddaughter Facetime session, use the link below (40:38-47:00) at https://www. youtube.com/watch?v=Vb4UULs HuDM&feature=youtube.
-My recitation was done near Thanksgiving 2020, when relatives were "Zooming"/"Facetiming" instead of being together.
+During the Fall of 2020 I was a participant in the TC2 PlayLab's (virtual) showcase.
+To view all of the social justice selections, click on the YouTube shown below.
+To see my monologue, featuring a grandmother to granddaughter Facetime session, use the link below (40:38-47:00) at https://www. youtube.com/watch?v=Vb4UULs HuDM&feature=youtube.
+My recitation was done near Thanksgiving 2020, when relatives were "Zooming"/ "Facetiming" instead of being together.

 Click on the "+" above, for my short "life blasts"!